erlang/otp/erts/doc/references/erts_alloc.md

   Besides passing carrier pool name as value to the parameter, you can also pass `:`.
 By passing `:` instead of carrier pool name, the allocator will use the carrier pool associated with itself.
-By passing the command line argument "`+Mucg :`", all allocators that have an associated carrier pool will use the carrier pool associated with themselves.
+By passing the command line argument "`+Mucp :`", all allocators that have an associated carrier pool will use the carrier pool associated with themselves.

   The association between carrier pool and allocator is very loose.
 The